Create Your Garden

 Most cherry tree varieties bloom in spring over a season that usually lasts several weeks.
 However, changes in weather conditions may impact the flowering time, advancing or delaying the appearance of the beloved cherry blossoms by several weeks.
 Generally, the milder the climate, the earlier the blossoms open.

-Spring as a season can be short and last only 3 weeks, as in Japan.
-In moderate climate areas, such as Britain or the Netherlands, spring may last 6 weeks or even more.
+Spring as a season can be short and last only three weeks, as in Japan.
+Spring may last six weeks or even more in areas with moderate climates, such as Britain or the Netherlands.

 Not all cherry trees bloom at the same time.
 There are early bloomers such as Prunus pendula ‘Pendula Rosea‘ and Prunus x yedoensis (Yoshino cherry).
 They are followed by garden cherries, including the lovely Prunus ‘Accolade’, the deep pink Prunus pendula ‘Pendula Rosea’, and pure white Prunus ‘Umineko‘.
 Closing the spring season is the incredibly popular Prunus ‘Kanzan’ or Prunus ‘Shogetsu’.